 Ghost builds tools for writers.
 Their mission is exactly that.
 It says it all in their initial mission statement in detail.

 We started working on Ghost because we wanted to build a great open source publishing platform which would empower independent creators, but we also started this company as a social experiment.
 We wanted to know: What would it look like if you built a technology startup which could not make anyone rich.
 If you eliminated all the promises of wealth from the roadmap up front, and tried to build a good company, how would that affect the product, business, customers, and every little decision in between?

 They're so transparent, in fact, they even publish their revenue — verified by Stripe.

 2. Ghost lets you keep your own content and allows you to do what you like with it.

 On Medium, you give your content to them.
 They make money on it however they want, either through charging members or advertising money.
 They share that with you, but it's not predictable how much you'll get.

 With Ghost, you own all your own data.
 You can even download it at a moment's notice.
 You upload pictures and it gets stored on a server that you own (or are renting).
 You can keep it free, and you can make money however you want (with affiliate links or whatever).

-3. Ghost lets you monetize your blog content however you want.
+3. Ghost lets you profit from your blog content however you want.

 4. You get to brand your own blog with Ghost.

 Of course, straight out of the box Ghost looks amazing (with the default Casper theme).
 Medium also looks amazing, and is the inspiration for many blogs.
 But the point is, with Ghost, you can do anything.